 Founder and functional medicine practitioner Ayla Barmmer, MS, RD, LDN, formulated FullWell’s Vitality + Virility supplement specifically to support sperm against those three pesky factors that hinder them from growing and thriving.
 These three root causes - oxidative stress, inflammation, and metabolism - should be top of mind for men looking to optimize their fertility and elevate overall health.

-Let’s discuss these factors individually and brainstorm ways to combat their negative effects.
+Let’s discuss these factors individually and brainstorm ways to combat their adverse effects.

 1. Oxidative stress

-In terms of what that means for overall health, low levels of ROS play a big role in immunity, sperm maturation, and fertilization.
-On the other hand, high levels of ROS may bring on that oxidative stress, which can promote inflammation (we’re getting there), increases risk of chronic disease, damages sperm DNA, and decrease the sperm’s potential to fertilize an egg and develop a healthy embryo.
+In terms of what that means for overall health, low levels of ROS play a significant role in immunity, sperm maturation, and fertilization.
+On the other hand, high levels of ROS may bring on oxidative stress, which can elevate inflammation (we’re getting there), increase the risk of chronic disease, damage sperm DNA, and decrease the sperm’s potential to fertilize an egg and develop a healthy embryo.

 Fighting oxidative stress

-The average person is exposed to triggers of oxidative stress (e.g. environmental chemicals, pesticides, and pollutants) now more than ever.
-Unfortunately, this means that the lifelong accumulation of chemicals to which we are exposed to, or our toxic burden, has increased proportionally over the years.
+The average person is exposed to triggers of oxidative stress (e.g., environmental chemicals, pesticides, and pollutants) now more than ever.
+Unfortunately, this means that the lifelong accumulation of chemicals we are exposed to, or our toxic burden, has increased proportionally over the years.
 It is virtually impossible for men to avoid triggering factors completely, but there are ways to minimize exposure and support natural detoxification efforts.
-Regular exercise, good quality and quantity of sleep, and avoiding smoking, excessive alcohol consumption, and exposure to chemicals makes a big difference.
+Regular exercise, good quality and quantity of sleep, avoiding smoking, excessive alcohol consumption, and exposure to chemicals make a big difference.

-An antioxidant-rich diet is also important for mitigating the effects of oxidation in the body and supporting fertility.
-However, when it comes to food, there are a few realities that are unfortunately out of our control.
-A general decline in the nutrient density of our food supply due to increasingly poor soil quality means that targeted nutritional support (read: supplements) are an important tool to help support the body’s natural detoxification process.
+An antioxidant-rich diet is also crucial for mitigating the effects of oxidation in the body and supporting fertility.
+However, when it comes to food, a few realities are unfortunately out of our control.
+A general decline in the nutrient density of our food supply due to increasingly poor soil quality means that targeted nutritional support (read: supplements) is an important tool to help support the body’s natural detoxification process.

-FullWell’s Vitality + Virility for Men supplement contains familiar antioxidants like vitamin E, C, and selenium plus a unique antioxidant blend to offer more antioxidant support than the typical men’s multivitamin Beyond antioxidants, the nutrients included in our newest formula help support the very nutrient-intensive liver detoxification process, which in turn can encourage the healthy formation of sperm and the DNA contained within it.
+FullWell’s Vitality + Virility for Men supplement contains familiar antioxidants like vitamin E, C, and selenium plus a unique antioxidant blend to offer more antioxidant support than the typical men’s multivitamin.
+Beyond antioxidants, the nutrients included in our newest formula help support the very nutrient-intensive liver detoxification process, which can encourage the healthy formation of sperm and the DNA contained within it.

-Inflammation is the body’s natural defense against injuries, infections, toxins and other stressors.
-This inflammation is completely normal and totally manageable for your body to deal with.
+Inflammation is the body’s natural defense against injuries, infections, toxins, and other stressors.
+This inflammation is entirely normal and manageable for your body to deal with.
 When there is too much inflammation, it depletes important antioxidants, which leads to - you guessed it - oxidative stress (!) and depletion of key nutrients like B vitamins and magnesium.

 Additionally, inflammation has an impact on the general stress response system.
-Increased stress hormones can cause dysregulation in the production of pregnenolone, which is the foundational material in the production of testosterone, a key hormone in the sperm production process.Fighting inflammation
+Increased stress hormones can cause dysregulation in the production of pregnenolone, the foundational material in testosterone production, an essential hormone in the sperm production process.Fighting inflammation

-A Mediterranean diet is often recommended as it focuses on foods that are high in antioxidants and omega-3 fatty acids and can be helpful in managing chronic inflammation (3).
+A Mediterranean diet is often recommended as it focuses on foods high in antioxidants and omega-3 fatty acids and can help manage chronic inflammation (3).
 Our Vitality + Virility supplement can also help replete and maintain key vitamins and minerals needed to support all bodily systems.
 Specifically, choline, vitamin B12, and folate can help support the body's resilience.

 Metabolism slows with age for a couple of reasons.

-- We often become less active as we get older, leading to a decrease in exercise and thermogenesis, or the body’s way of producing heat (which burns calories and keeps the metabolism on its toes).
+- We often become less active as we age, leading to a decrease in exercise and thermogenesis, or the body’s way of producing heat (which burns calories and keeps the metabolism on its toes).
 This slows metabolism substantially.

-Mastering a balance of quality sleep (and enough of it), consuming enough calories and protein, and adding resistance and/or high intensity interval training to your routine can help combat the negative effects of aging on metabolism.
-Getting your gut health in check can also be helpful, not to mention improve overall quality of life significantly.
+Mastering a balance of quality sleep (and enough of it), consuming enough calories and protein, and adding resistance and high intensity interval training to your routine can help combat the adverse effects of aging on metabolism.
+Getting your gut health in check can also be helpful, not to mention improve your overall quality of life significantly.

-From a nutritional standpoint, vitamin C, vitamin B12, zinc, and magnesium (all of which are found in FullWell’s Vitality + Virility for Men) can help protect mitochondrial function and support overall metabolic health.
+From a nutritional standpoint, vitamin C, vitamin B12, zinc, and magnesium (all found in FullWell’s Vitality + Virility for Men) can help protect mitochondrial function and support overall metabolic health.